oncomouse/dotfiles/Readme.md

 ## Usage

 Run `git clone https://github.com/oncomouse/dotfiles ~/dotfiles` on your computer.
-Then run either `make desktop` or `make server` to install.
+Then run either `make desktop` or `make server` to install. `make` can also be re-run to update software.